 As stated in a Gartner report, when candidates view an EVP as attractive, a business can reduce the compensation premium by 50% and achieve a 50% deeper reach into the labour market.
 Businesses that effectively deliver on their EVP can also decrease annual employee turnover by just under 70% and increase new hire commitment by nearly 30%.
 Investing in an EVP makes business sense.

 Given the importance of employer branding in the modern talent market, having a robust EVP makes it easier for businesses to attract and retain the best people.
 The EVP can also be known as the unique value proposition.
 Don’t just focus on the positives; focus on what makes your company unique.
-And make sure to constantly optimise your EVP — as the world of work changes, so too should the benefits offer to employees.
+And make sure to constantly optimise your EVP — as the world of work changes, so too should the benefits offered to employees.

 Think of an EVP as your elevator pitch for prospective employees.
 EVPs can include benefits such as: